 - We are practicing safe hand hygiene in all of our offices.

-- Staff is required to wear masks at all times in the office and we encourage patients to do the same.
+- Staff and patients are required to wear masks at all times in the office.

 - We are requiring patients who are ill, exposed to COVID-19 or those who have recently visited high-risk countries to reschedule appointments.